Cody Garbrandt: ‘I went through 1,200 days of pain, and I’d do it again’

 Garbrandt (12-4) hopes his next battle will be towards the UFC flyweight title, with his first fight at 125lbs taking place on Saturday at UFC 269.
 Kai Kara-France (22-9) will be standing across the Octagon.

 Garbrandt finally committed to dropping down to a new division in May, after being outpointed by Rob Font.
-‘No Love’ originally intended to move to flyweight last year, but a serious bout of Covid-19 derailed his planned title fight against then-champion Deiveson Figueiredo.
+“No Love” originally intended to move to flyweight last year, but a serious bout of Covid-19 derailed his planned title fight against the then champion Deiveson Figueiredo.

 “Like I said, everything’s about timing,” Garbrandt reiterates.
 “I had the title shot where I was supposed to fight Figueiredo, obviously Covid took that away... but that allowed me to really, really gameplan for this weight-cut and how to tackle it properly.

 “It’s been on my mind for years, going down in weight.
-I don’t get too big if I’m cutting to 135lbs and reloading; I noticed after my last fight that I was like 142lbs with my clothes on.
+I don’t get too big if I’m cutting to 135lb and reloading; I noticed after my last fight that I was like 142lb with my clothes on.
 These bantamweights are getting bigger and bigger, and my recharge or reload...
 I probably wasn’t doing it correctly.

-“I just feel good here at 125lbs.
+“I just feel good here at 125lb.
 I love what it’s made me do: just complete focus, no cutting corners.

 “How many people in this life, in this world, get to become a world champion?
 Even smaller is the number that get to be a two-weight world champion.